 Combine Letters to Create Written Slides and Written Words

-After working with individual letters in both uppercase and lowercase forms, students start combining letters to build slides (blends) and single-syllable words (for more information on slides, see Phonemic Awareness).
+After working with individual letters in both uppercase and lowercase forms, students start combining letters to build written expressions of slides and single-syllable words (for more information on slides, see Phonemic Awareness).
+To identify the presence of a vowel in a written word, students begin using the first permanent mark in our unique marking system: an X, which is placed underneath each and every vowel in a word.